ICSA Cookery Schools are selected and ‘Accredited’ for their consistent quality teaching standards and cookery facilities.

 What other professional/accrediting bodies to you respect/aspire to?

-We are obviously closely associated with the Michelin Guide being a one-star hotel and to be associated with ICSA is a great achievement.
+We are obviously closely associated with the Michelin Guide being a one-star restaurant and to be associated with ICSA is a great achievement.

 Finally…describe your unique cookery school experience to someone who may never have been?

-We aim to have the same ideals as the rest of the hotel and restaurant we are a place where you come and it’s a familiar environment even though you’ve either been many times before or never been at all!
-We are a cookery school with a hug we are here to make you feel welcomed and teach you at least one new skill and send you off home with a belly full of food and an enthusiasm for cooking.
+We aim to have the same ideals as the rest of the hotel and restaurant.
+We are a place where you come and it’s a familiar environment, whether you’ve been many times before or never been at all!
+We are a cookery school with a hug, we are here to make you feel welcomed and teach you at least one new skill, send you off home with a belly full of food and an enthusiasm for cooking.
 Or as we call it Lancashire Hospitality.

 Thank you for sharing your insights with us.
 Your dedication to sustainable cooking and commitment to culinary excellence are truly inspiring.